MSViswanth/simulated-annealing/README.md

 ![](images/screen2.png)
 This is a random 24-puzzle.
 ![](images/screen3.png)
-In below two random 8-puzzles, solvability check says `Unsolvable`, but it was solved anyway.
+In the below two random 8-puzzles, solvability check says `Unsolvable`, but it was solved anyway.
+For some reason, the check is not accurate, which is why it is mentioned as unreliable.
 ![](images/screen4.png)
 ![](images/screen5.png)